 Post date: Feb 15, 2011 9:37:31 PM

-Is there any such thing like 'absolute happiness'?
+Is there any such thing as 'absolute happiness'?
 I don't think such a concept exists.
 Happiness is always relative.

 One recent example... the story goes like this: